unimarkup/specification/Middleend_Reference.md

 # Intermediate tables

-The intermediate form is a SQL database consisting of five tables storing information about one Unimarkup file.
+The intermediate form is a SQL database consisting of several tables storing information about one Unimarkup file.
 This Unimarkup file is referred to as **root** in all further sections.

 - **Content**